navidprime/snake_ai/README.md

 - `helper.py`: the helper functions(e.g. for plotting the results)

-- `main.py`: used to train the agent and save the weights(q values) on directories that start with `Q_values`
+- `main.py`: has 2 functions train and test

 - `snake.py`: the game(enviroment). i've implemented it, and i tried to make it like gym enviroments

 - `state_setting.py`: the function used to implement the inputs that the agent will receive from enviroment (that makes the game more flexible)

-- `testing.py`: used to test the agent. which starts by loading the saved weights/q values and testing it. (in new changes both testing process and training process are in main.py in separate functions)

 ## directories

 ### `no_growing_snake_q_learning`

-after about less than 20_000 training steps the score passes from 1000
+after about less than 20_000 training steps the score passes from 1000 (Note the q values has been replaced so it might now get stuck in some places)

 ![no_growing_q_learning_img](./images/no_growing_q_learning.png)